AndrewBuck/cosmic/README.txt

 ./import_all.sh

+# Optional create a superuser on the cosmic website (a user who can access cosmic.science/admin).
+python3 manage.py createsuperuser

+# Optional install pgadmin, which is a gui to manage the postgre database, view tables, etc.
+sudo apt-get install pgadmin3

 Now that the database is set up and loaded with the necessary data, the server can be launched with: